ainy0293/docker-zabbix-server/readme.md

  - nginx

-> **nginx** : A web server, Configure monitoring services and monitoring hosts, and display and view graphics.
+> **nginx** : A web server, Configure monitoring services and monitoring hosts, and display and view graphics.

  - php